What is Senior Corps?

 How does Senior Corps get things done?

-Senior Corps connects more than 245,000 Americans to service opportunities in their communities.
+Senior Corps connects roughly 220,000 Americans to service opportunities in their communities.
 Senior Corps volunteers use their acquired skills, knowledge, and experience to make a difference to individuals, non-profits, and faith-based and other community organizations throughout the United States.

 Can you give me some examples, please?